ribarragi/ribarragi.github.io/README.md

 I am also a wine sommelier.
 While my favorites wines change over time, I am a fervent promotor of Mexican red wines (especially from the northern states), and I am currently exploring mostly California Pinot Noirs.

-.
+.Teaching assitatn for Intermediate Python, GIS.
+Tutoring for Introduction to Python.

 # Projects
 I have particpated in different projects...

 # Machine Learning
 # R Shiny
 # GIS

 # Previous work experience

 # In the USA
 ## Carvana
 something
 something

 # In Mexico
 ## Structura

 This is the landing page for my personal portfolio

 This is not

 <!-- <img src="assets/RIG_CMU.JPG" atl="Ricardo Ibarra"  width="180" height="220"> -->